kasjanoves/the-game/README.md

 # Game Server

-This is a simple game server implemented in Java.
+This is a simple rock-scissors-paper game server implemented in Java.

 ## Getting Started